 This course is weighted as a 4.5 quality point course in terms of Grade Point Average (GPA).
 This course includes instruction in greater depth than the traditional Algebra I course.
 Students attach meaning to the abstract concepts of algebra by using tables and graphs to interpret equations and inequalities and to analyze functions.
 Calculators, computers, spreadsheets, and graphing calculators or computer graphing simulators are used to assist in solving problems.
-Advanced algebra is the initial course in the sequence of courses designed for a five-year accelerated math program.
-Near the end of the school year, students will take the Algebra I SOL test.
-It is recommended for the student to take Advanced Algebra II (8th) and
+Advanced algebra is the initial course in the sequence of courses designed for a five-year accelerated math program., Students will take the Algebra I SOL test.
+It is recommended for the student to take Advanced Algebra II (8th) and Advanced Geometry/Trigonometry (9th) with successful completion of Advanced Algebra I their investigation skills.
+Students in this course study the physical science SOL.